FoodStandardsAgency/enterprise-data-models/docs/patterns/date-and-time.md

 ### Change date

 We use change date to signify a change to an event or record that does not change the nature of the item enough to justify giving the item an end date and creating a new item.
 For example if an entry for a school has an update to the head teacher field, it is still the same school thus the same item.
 However we needed to record a change to the item and the date the change occurred.
-When used as a field name it should be recorded as change-date, other names for this field are unacceptable
+When used as a field name it should be recorded as xxxx-change-date, other names for this field are unacceptable

 #### Example change dates
 -   food-business-change-date